If you wish to report a noise complaint please use the online reporting form

 Back to top

-If you have concerns about unreasonable noise that may arise from new developments contact the Council to advise them.
+If you have concerns about unreasonable noise that may arise from new developments contact the Council to advise them before any application is determined.
 Please note the Council should take the potential for noise nuisance into consideration when assessing planning applications.

-Some types of noise occur may be a nuisance to yourself but for a number of reasons our officers may not believe it to be serious enough to amount to a statutory nuisance.
-If it is not possible for a local authority officer to witness it they may not feel able to take action on behalf of someone who has made a complaint.
-If this happens you can take independent action by complaining direct to the Magistrates' Court under section 82 of the Environmental Protection Act 1990.
+Some types of noise occur at a level which individuals may consider to be a nuisance, but for a number of reasons our officers may not believe it to be serious enough to amount to a statutory nuisance.
+If it is not possible for a local authority officer to witness the noise, they may not feel able to take action on behalf of someone who has made a complaint.
+If an officer cannot witness nuisance or does not believe statutory nuisance is occurring, you can take independent action by complaining direct to the Magistrates' Court under section 82 of the Environmental Protection Act 1990.
 This is quite simple and need not cost much; you do not need to employ a solicitor, but it is advisable to obtain some legal advice.

 The Clerk of the Court should be able to advise you further.
 You must give at least three days' notice of your intention to complain to the Magistrates' Court to the person considered responsible for the noise.
 The notice should provide details of the complaint and may be delivered by hand or by post.
 A solicitor can do this for you (a solicitor's letter will show you are serious).
 You need to prove to the Magistrate, beyond reasonable doubt, that the noise you are complaining about amounts to a nuisance.
 The diary you keep will be important evidence.
 Although the law says that only one person needs to be affected for there to be a nuisance, in practice the evidence of other witnesses will strengthen your complaint.